Security directors are dealing with compounding challenges today, including:

 In this series, we’ve been examining the many challenges and options that currently exist to help security directors attain layered security.
 Today, we are looking to the future — what more can you do?
 What is the next goalpost to achieve?
 The answer is one word: integration.

-As a security director, you’ve likely targeted and achieved layered detection and deterrent security systems.
+As a security manager, you’ve likely targeted and achieved layered detection and deterrent security systems.
 Our hats are off to you.
-But to get the greatest value out of the measures you’ve purchased, they must talk to each other.
+But to get the greatest value out of the measures you’ve purchased, it’s important to integrate each layer of security to enhance the efficiency of your system.

 Integrated Layered Security Systems